 What else are you working on right now?

 I’m currently a senior at James Madison University, pursuing a degree in Industrial Design.
 My team and I are researching ‘wicked problems’ but specifically, how mental health can be improved in local underprivileged communities to effectively create social capital for the community at large.
 It’s hard work, but offers very rewarding experiences.

-Visit Stephen Foster Meyer’s online portfolio here to buy his banana.
+Visit Stephen Foster Meyer’s portfolio here to buy his banana.